Privacy Policy & FERPA Compliance Statement

 Students are permitted to use GitHub accounts that do not utilize their legal names.

-There is no public or course-wide directory of users.
+- No Public Directory: There is no public or course-wide directory of

 4. Third-Party Educational Systems